-Our award which is presented to those restaurants who provide exceptional service and outstanding cuisine and for the ‘flare and flavour’, is the result of amazing comments and genuine feedback from diners who booked at Prime in February through Open Table.
+Our award which is presented to those restaurants who provide exceptional service and outstanding cuisine and for the ‘flare and flavour’, is the result of amazing comments and genuine feedback from diners who booked at Prime through Open Table.

 We would to thank all our customers who provide feedback and write reviews for "Prime Cincinnati"– we really appreciate the time and effort it takes to share such valuable information.

 "Delightful experience.
 The steaks were amazing.
 Wonderful wait staff.
 Lovely music.
 We will definitely be back!"

 "Great service and food, had live entertainment which was awesome and not too loud for the space, overall a great meal and would go back when in town again.
 Had the mero sea bass, and a steak and both were excellent"

 Excellent service from everyone that worked there.
 The dinner was a meal that will not be forgotten.
 This restaurant had everything from TV with football, a great piano player/singer, and an amazing decor.